-- Prepare for the effects of climate: heat/cold/ice/wind. - Sandblasting and acid wash procedures may introduce special concerns.
+- Consider and prepare for the effects of climate: heat/cold/ice/wind. - Sandblasting and acid wash procedures may introduce special concerns.
 They may adversely affect the immediate health of an operator and may pose serious risks to the hoist and other equipment being used.